 ISO Internal audits are the "checking" part of the Plan-Do-Check-Act (PDCA) cycle of continual improvement.
 The PDCA cycle is the basis for ISO management system standards like ISO 14001, ISO 9001 and ISO 45001.
 Each of these ISO management system standards require internal audits be planned and performed as follows:

 The organizations shall conduct internal audits at planned intervals to provide information on whether the management system:

 a) conforms to:

 -the organization's own requirements for its management systems;

 Effective ISO internal audits help organizations confirm "what should be, is" and "what should not be, is not".

 ISO Internal Audits as Risk Management Tools

-Enterprise risk managers have many tools to address risk to their organization.
-Historically these internal audits have on financial accounting.
-Enterprise risk managers now recognizing the value of non-financial audits that, although not directly related to assessment of financial performance help identify areas of risk that can have significant indirect affect on an organizations financial performance.
+Enterprise risk managers have many tools to address risks to their organizations.
+Historically organizations have focused their internal audits on financial performance and accounting.
+Although they are not directly related to assessment of financial performance ISO internal audits help identify areas of risk that can impact an organizations financial performance.

-ISO audits of ISO 9001 quality management system audits check for risk to the organizations ability to consistently produce products and deliver services that meet the customers expectations.
-Audits to ISO14001 assess the organizations ability to address risk of potential significant environmental impact and audits to ISO 45001 assess risk management associated with employee occupational health and safety
+Audits of quality management systems check for risk to the organizations ability to consistently produce products and deliver services that meet the customers expectations.
+Audits to ISO14001 assess the organizations ability to address risk of potential significant environmental impact and audits to ISO 45001 assess risk associated with employee occupational health and safety.

 ISO Internal Audit Programs